daltoniam/Skeets/README.md

 Skeets requires at least iOS 8/OSX 10.10 or above.

-Also Skeets depends off [SwiftHTTP](https://github.com/daltoniam/SwiftHTTP).
+Skeets depends on [SwiftHTTP](https://github.com/daltoniam/SwiftHTTP).
 Make sure to import that framework as well before using Skeets.

 ## Installation